İzmir Ekonomi Üniversitesi

 5

-4will be able to use the Laplace transform method of linear differential equations.
+4will be able to solve higher order certain linear differential equations.

-6will be able to solve systems of linear differential equations.
+6will be able to use the Laplace transform method to solve linear ordinary differential equations.

 Course Description In this course basic concepts of differential equations will be discussed.The types of first order ordinary differential equations will be given and the solution methods will be taught.
 Also, solution methods for higherorder ordinary differential equations will be analyzed.